TuhinBar/Cloud-Computing-QnA/README.md

 </div>

 - This repository contains theoritical exams questions for cloud computing.
-- This repo contains 2 years of examinations questions(2018 & 2019) from MAKAUT (Maulana Abul Kalam Azad University of Technology)
+- This repo contains 2 years of examination questions(2018 & 2019) from MAKAUT (Maulana Abul Kalam Azad University of Technology)

 ## Links